Behind the R&D: WLP001 Dry California Ale Yeast®

 What is the viability?

-What are the sizes you offer in dry?
+What are the sizes you offer in active dry?

 White Labs Dry Yeast are available in Professional (500g) and Homebrew (11g) sizes.